ImpalaStudios/AdBlockTesterForIOS/README.md

 }];
 ```

-This method will also send a notification (ADBLOCKTESTER_UPDATE_NOTIFICATION) the first time you call this method or any other time if the status has changed.
+This method will also send a notification ("AdBlockTesterUpdateNotification") the first time you call this method or any other time if the status has changed.

 ## Automatic Updates